infotroph/efrhizo/efrhizo-log.md

 Tested with midsummers script as job 1867620[].
 Seems to do about what I expected.
 Does not magically fix the divergent transitions.

 What if I constrain sig and sigt to be positive?
 The numbers going into them are already constrained (they're copies of sigma and sig_tube respoectively), but maybe the sampler loses that information somewhere.
 Changed, tested as job 1867676[].
+No visible effect.

+Should not affect sampling, but: With my current setup, n_predtubes does nothing but eat memory: All predicted quantities that contain a tube effect use a random draw from N(0, sig_tube) -- in other words, each step of the chain creates an independed newly observed tube.
+Replicating with more than one tube per crop does nothing but inflate the model output with multiple tubes/locations within tubes that are guaranteed identical within MCMC error.
+Changed n_predtubes to 4 (i.e. 1 per crop) in mix_crop_tube_depth and I intend to leave it that way.
+This means rz_pred is only 28 lines long, so changed `*_pred[35]` to `*_pred[28]` in the plotpars_pred list.